liuxinyu95/AlgoXY/README.md

 $ sudo apt-get install build-essential
 ```

-In Windows, you can use WSL or install MSYS.
+In Windows, you can use WSL or MSYS.
 In Mac OS X, please install the developer tool from this command line:

 ```bash
 $ xcode-select --install